Austin’s Rad Array of Theatre Companies

 All theatres in Central Texas, educational theatre programs, high schools, and colleges are welcome to use our ticketing platform FOR FREE!

 This simple act does SO MUCH to help our whole community and saves you time!
 Plus it gives you an excellent ticketing platform, provides a clean check-out process for your audiences, kind/human tech support when you need it at no charge, lots of functionality options (group discounts, discount codes, season tickets, insightful analytics, comp tickets, free tickets that are really free, tiered pricing, customizable emails to audiences, seat mapping, add-on sales options, ability to accept donations at check-out, reserved seating...) -- all for ZERO DOLLARS out of your budget.
-BUT ON TOP OF ALL THAT, your listing work is slashed because your show automatically appears in all the online calendars listed below FOR FREE.
-Email info@atxtheatre.org to request an invitation to poke around in this platform today!
+BUT ON TOP OF ALL THAT, your listing work is slashed because your show automatically appears on ATXtheatre.org and on The Austin American-Statesman’s online calendar.
+Go to this page and find the GET STARTED button to start ticketing with us!
+If you need help, email info@atxtheatre.org!

 KEY: